-The Complainant argued that due to a lack of industrial sales that are comparable to the properties under complaint, a reasonable estimate of the market value for assessment purposes should not be determined using the Direct Sales Comparison approach.
-In addition, the Complainant submitted evidence in support of their assertion that the time adjustment factors used by the Respondent to adjust sale prices, significantly understate the impact of the economic downturn on real estate values during the period from July 2008 to June 2010 (Exhibit C3(b) page 3).
-Under these circumstances, the Complainant argued that it is generally accepted assessment practice to prepare assessments for income producing properties based on the
+The Complainant argued that due to a lack of industrial sales that are comparable to the properties under complaint, a reasonable estimate of the market value for assessment purposes, should not be determined using the Direct Sales Comparison approach.

-Capitalized Income approach to value.
+In addition, the Complainant submitted evidence in support of their assertion that the time adjustment factors used by the Respondent to adjust sale prices, significantly understate the impact of the economic downturn on real estate values during the period from July 2008 to June 2010 (Exhibit C3(b), page 3).
+Under these circumstances, the Complainant argued that it is generally accepted assessment practice to prepare assessments for income producing properties based on the Capitalized Income approach to value.

-In support of the Income Approach, the Complainant prepared the aforementioned 2011 Industrial Cap Rate Evidence for Multiple Roll Numbers, (Exhibits C1 and C2).
+In support of the Income approach, the Complainant prepared the aforementioned 2011 Industrial Cap Rate Evidence for Multiple Roll Numbers, (Exhibits C1 and C2).
 The analysis examined the rate of return on the sale of eight (8) industrial properties that sold between April 2009 and April 2010, (Charts pages 19, 20 of Exhibit C1).

 The Complainant employed the actual income stream of each of the properties at the time of sale; reduced by a combined 5% vacancy and non-recoverable expense factor, to arrive at stabilized net operating income (NOI).
-The NOI divided by the actual sale price generated a capitalization rate (cap rate), for each sale.
+The NOI divided by the actual sale price generated a cap rate for each sale.
 A proposed cap rate of 8.25% for industrial properties constructed before 1995, and 7.75% for properties constructed after 1995 resulted from the analysis.
-These cap rates were applied in preparing the assessment amounts requested for the properties under complaint, including the subject.
+These cap rates were applied in preparing the assessment amounts requested for the properties under complaint including the subject.

-In the case of the subject property, the Complainant determined that the market lease rate was \$8.13 psf., generating total NOI of \$580,190 for the improvements.
-Capitalized at 8.25%, the resulting assessment amount was \$7,032,598.
-The requested assessment was therefore \$7,030,000 (rounded), or \$94 psf., of net rentable area.
+In the case of the subject property, the Complainant determined that the market lease rate was \$8.00 psf., for the warehouse, which generated \$229,520 in NOI.
+When capitalized at 8.25%, the resulting assessment estimate is \$2,782,601.
+The requested assessment therefore totals \$2,780,000 (rounded) or \$92 psf., of net rentable area.

-The Respondent countered that the thirteen percent (13%) reduction in the assessed amount requested by the Complainant does not reflect market value for the subject property.
-The Respondent argued that the Complainant's cap rate analysis is based on a limited number of sales, and mixes actual and typical inputs to produce assessments that reflect leased fee estate value, rather than the fee simple estate value required by the Matters Relating to Assessment and Taxation Regulation (MRAT), Part1, Section, 29(c).
+The Respondent countered that the eleven percent (11%) reduction in the assessed amount requested by the Complainant does not reflect market value for the subject property.
+The Respondent argued that the Complainant's cap rate analysis is based on only eight (8) sales when a minimum of twenty-one (21) were available.
+In addition, the analysis mixes actual and typical inputs to produce assessments that reflect leased fee estate value, rather than the fee simple estate value required by the Matters Relating to Assessment and Taxation Regulation (MRAT), Part1, Section, 29(c).

-The Respondent submitted two (2) sales comparables in support of the current assessment of \$109 psf.
+The Respondent submitted four (4) sales comparables in support of the current assessment.
+The sales represent a median sale price of \$130 psf.
+(Chart page 12 of Exhibit R1).